julianbrowne/piggybank/readme.md

     manager.makeCallsSynchronously().done(result_writer_callback_here);

+#### Error Handling

-A 404 in ajax terms is considered an error.
+A 404 in JQuery ajax terms is considered an error.
 To ignore a 404 response and continue to the next API in sync mode simply set:

     manager.ignore404 = true;

+Or to ignore all errors (5xx etc):

+    manager.ignoreErrors = true;